 The University's Athletics program is recognized as a leader in NCAA Division I Athletics in the Southwest and is a member of the National Collegiate Athletic Association (NCAA) and the Southwestern Athletic Conference (SWAC).

-Women athletes participate in the following sports: basketball, cross country, indoor/outdoor track and field, softball, soccer, tennis, and volleyball.
-Men athletes compete in the following sports: basketball, cross country, indoor/outdoor track and field, baseball, football, and tennis.
+Female student-athletes participate in the following sports: basketball, cross country, indoor/outdoor track and field, softball, soccer, tennis, and volleyball.
+Male student-athletes compete in the following sports: basketball, cross country, indoor/outdoor track and field, baseball, football, and tennis.

 In addition to athletic excellence, MVSU student-athletes succeed in the classroom, serve as leaders on campus, and volunteer their time in community service activities.

-The Intercollegiate Athletics Office is located in the R. W. Harrison Complex, room 87, and the staff can be reached at 662-254-3550.
+The Department of Athletics is located in the R. W. Harrison Complex, Room 87, and the staff can be reached at 662-254-3550.